dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The `publish-message` operation publishes a single message.
 Messages are published to specific partitions computed from their correlation keys.

-To perform a `publish-message` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `publish-message` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {